Ioxom/IoxBot/README.md

 And a couple prefixless commands, no u, E, rip, hello IoxBot and IoxBot.
 It's up to you to find out what they return.

 # Recent Updates
+2020/08/06 - All embeds now use a random shade of green instead of the generic 0x00FF00

 2020/08/04 - Move command logging to a function to clean code and decrease file size

 2020/08/01 - Add coinflip command, the most complicated command yet